The Flames Find Their Man: M&G Talks Jay Feaster With Raw Charge

 Tampa Bay's 2003-04 teams wasn't entirely built by Feaster.
 People like to heap all the praise on him, but the truth is that most vital cogs in the lineup were brought in by Phil Esposito (Vincent Lecavalier, Brad Richards, Pavel Kubina, Dmitry Afanasenkov) and Rick Dudley (Martin St. Louis, Fredrik Modin, Nikolai Khabibulin, Cory Sarich, Dave Andreychuk, Tim Taylor).
 Feaster's accomplishment was rounding things out for the final push.

-Feaster's big issue is he comes off like a gambling addict when there's a flaw in the team, and his scouting isn't the best...so when he gambles on a player and loses, he covers the beta and bets again with something vital.
+Feaster's big issue is he comes off like a gambling addict when there's a flaw in the team, and his scouting isn't the best...so when he gambles on a player and loses, he covers the bet and bets again with something vital.

 The best example of this is the Lightning's goalie situation from 2005 until Feaster's ouster in 2008.
 Khabibulin left and Feaster covered the loss by deeming John Grahame the #1 starter, backed up by ancient Sean Burke.
 When that failed, he dealt key contributor Fredrik Modin and more for Marc Denis.
 He also drafted Riku Helenius as the "Goalie of the Future" in the first round.
-When both of those failed, he traded away Brad Richards for Mike Smith.
+When both of those failed, he traded away Brad Richards for Mike Smith

 While the Bolts remained a playoff team up until 2007-08, Feaster's moves trying to cover his ass were hurting the Bolts more than helping them.